-Wildlife Sightseeing with Manatee Spotting
+Jungle Hike, Wildlife Sightseeing with Manatee Spotting

-About 40 minutes south of Placencia is Monkey River Village, a small village at the mouth of Monkey River.
-This place was once a thriving town where the banana trade was centered and is now home to a small amount of Belizeans.
-The tour departs from Placencia with a guide from the village.
+About 40 minutes south of Placencia and north of Punta Gorda Town is Monkey River Village, a small village at the mouth of Monkey River on the coastline.
+This place was once a thriving town, where the banana trade was centered and is now home to a small amount of Creole Belizeans.
+The tour departs from Placencia with an experience guide from the village.

-After lunch, indulge in a chat with friendly villagers and learn about their culture.
+After lunch, indulge in chatting with friendly villagers and learn about their culture.
 On the way back, look out for the shy West Indian Manatees.
 These guys are very shy, but they’ll often pop up to look around.

 From there, it’s back to Placencia to relax for the rest of the day.